caleksiev/OOP-Object-Oriented-Programming/README.md

 [Task](./More%20OOP/Task.pdf)

-A little about operator overloading and templates
+A little about operator overloading and templates.